NotTacosdev/Discord-Server-Cloner-Fixed/README.md

 ## About

 *A Discord Server Cloner Which Can Clone Any Discord Server In Just Few Minutes.
-Made by SakshL and NotTacos, only works on WINDOWS!*
+Made by SakshL and NotTacos, only works on WINDOWS and LINUX!*
 - Clone Channels
 - Channel Permissions
 - Server Roles